VonHeikemen/learn-nvim/content/101/basic-editing.md

 ## Copy and paste

 Vim has its own mechanism to copy and paste.
 When we copy something using the `y` keymap (by default) that goes into a register.
-And when we try to paste using the `p` keymap, it'll use the same register.
+And when we try to paste using the `p` keymap it'll use the same register.
 In other words, Vim will ignore the system clipboard.

 If we want to use the system clipboard there are two options: